Itinerary: Experience A Glamping Getaway

 A 1921 bank building in downtown Guerneville (now known as the Guerneville Bank Club) includes the tasting room for Inizi Wines.
 Founded by four friends — A.J. and Jen Filipelli and John and Kirsti Harley — Inizi (which means “beginnings” in Italian) produces an eclectic mix of Italian and regional French styles: a Sangiovese blend, a rare Tocai Friulano (an Italian white grape), and the very rare, typically deeply hued but food-friendly red varietal Charbono.

-Hotel owner Christa Luedtke is also the chef at her modern California bistro, Boon Eat + Drink.
+Hotel owner Christa Luedtke is also the chef at her modern California bistro, boon eat + drink.
 (Her “boon” businesses are named after her dog.)
 This urban-chic restaurant offers two dozens seats and seasonal menus featuring local ingredients.

 Paddle leisurely down the Russian River on a 10-mile self-guided canoe or kayak trip with Burke’s Canoe Trips, or take to the river on a standup paddleboard from SUP Odyssey.
-Or splash and play at Johnson’s Beach, a favorite family summertime destination for more than 100 years.
+Alternatively, splash and play at Johnson’s Beach, a favorite family summertime destination for more than 100 years.

-Experience the Serengeti at a 400-acre preserve in eastern Santa Rosa that’s home to more than 800 exotic animals —zebras, cheetahs, antelopes, giraffes, wildebeests, and more.
+Experience the Sonoma Serengeti at a 400-acre preserve in eastern Santa Rosa that’s home to more than 800 exotic animals —zebras, cheetahs, antelopes, giraffes, wildebeests, and more.
 Owners Peter and Nancy Lang imported the park’s elegantly appointed safari tents from Africa.
 Ride in an open-air vehicle, watching the animals socialize, eat, and play, and then dine in the onsite Savannah Café and sleep in delicious luxury with African wildlife as your closest neighbors.